Get Ready for Middle School!

 In your child's personalized online application, you will be able to see and explore every middle school program that they are eligible to apply for and, if they get an offer, to attend.
 From these options, you can add up to 12 middle school programs to your child’s application.
 Add the programs that interest you and your child the most and rank them in your true order of preference in the application.

 Consider adding the programs where your child has an admissions priority or guarantee, such as their zoned school(s) or continuing school.
 You do not have to place any of these programs as your first choice to keep your priority.

 Make an appointment to talk to your child's school counselor.
 Discuss your child's middle school application choices and how you plan to rank them.

 The middle school application period for the 2019-2020 school year is now closed.

 During the application period, you can apply in English, Spanish, Chinese, Bengali, Russian, Arabic, Urdu, Haitian Creole, Korean, or French in MySchools.
 If you would like to apply using another language, call us or visit a Family Welcome Center and ask for an interpreter.

-Most students get an offer to attend one of the programs ranked on their middle school application, but it is not guaranteed.
-If a student does not get an offer from one of the programs ranked on their application, they will get one to another school.
+In March, students get their middle school offers.
+All applicants will get a middle school offer; most students get an offer to attend one of the programs ranked on their middle school application, but it is not guaranteed.

 Plan for High School